-Affordable equine rehabilitation which doesn’t trap heat and defrost like traditional ice boots.
+Clinically proven equine rehabilitation, which doesn’t trap heat and defrost like traditional ice boots.
 Making it superior to other cold therapy techniques.
-The compression pushes the cold deeper into tenons and muscles to improve results.

-FAST RECOVERY
+PORTABLE, FAST RECOVERY

 HOW ICE AID WORKS